 “The Lord will do what?”

 Before he could answer she reached for the television set and smashed it to the floor.
-Thankfully the kids were away with their grand parents in Birmingham and would be spared of this carnage.
+Thankfully their children were away with their grand parents in Birmingham and would be spared of this carnage.

 Steve sat up in bed and took off his glasses.
 He was used to the unprovoked rage of his wife.
 He had often prayed that The Lord would bless her soul with peace.
 Apparently he hadn’t prayed enough.